Voluntary Repossession: Lower Cost, Less Chaos

 In voluntary repossession, you return your vehicle to your lender when you are unable to make payments.
 You inform your lender that you will not make payments going forward and that you want to surrender the car.
 Then, you set a time and place, you bring the vehicle (as well as a ride home), and you turn over the keys.

 The process is voluntary because you request and arrange everything instead of waiting for your lender to come and get the vehicle.

 When you get a lease or auto loan, the vehicle that you purchase secures the loan.

 In other words, your lender can take (or "repossess") the vehicle and sell it if you stop making payments.
-The sales proceeds pay down your loan, and you can stop making payments, but the loan might not get paid off completely.
-If there’s still an unpaid balance, you'd still owe money on the loan.
+The sales proceeds pay down your loan.
+You can stop making the regular payments on the original loan, but the loan might not be paid off completely.
+If the car sells for less than your balance, you'd still owe money to the lender.

 Why Go Voluntary?

 With a voluntary repossession, you eliminate the chaos and cost of dealing with the repo man.

 Easier experience: In a standard (non-voluntary) repossession, lenders send a repossession agent to collect the vehicle—and you never know when that will happen.
 The agent might get the vehicle from your home, your work, or wherever you leave it parked.
 Repossession agents can follow you, or they might use GPS to locate the vehicle.
 If you're not ready to hand over your car, this can be an anxiety-producing and inconvenient situation: What if they take your car when you're far from home and you need to pick up your children?